nunobrum/PyQSPICE/README.md

 ```

 The example above is using the SpiceEditor to create and modify a spice netlist, but it is also possible to use the
-AscEditor to directly modify the .asc file.
-The edited .asc file can then be opened by the Qspice GUI and the
+QschEditor to directly modify the .qsch file.
+The edited .qsch file can then be opened by the Qspice GUI and the
 simulation can be run from there.

 ### QschEditor ###